 The programme recognises the increasing contribution that digital resources make to the learning experiences of students.
-Learning Space will be a key resource for students throughout the degree, allowing them to access audio recordings of lectures, lecture slides, written materials, videos, audio files, course information, and suggested reading, both on and off campus.
+The virtual learning environment will be a key resource for students throughout the degree, allowing them to access audio recordings of lectures, lecture slides, written materials, videos, audio files, course information, and suggested reading, both on and off campus.